 - A. General: Preformed roof insulation boards manufactured or approved by TPO membrane roofing manufacturer, selected from manufacturer's standard sizes suitable for application, of thicknesses indicated and that produce required UL classification for roofing assembly. - B. Polyisocyanurate Board Insulation: ASTM C 1289, Type II, Class 1, glass-fiber mat facer on both major surfaces.
 Install in multiple layers as indicated on Drawings.
-Polyisocyanurate board manufacturers / materials shall be approved in writing by roofing membrane manufacturer. - C. Tapered Insulation: Provide factory-tapered insulation boards fabricated to slopes and thicknesses indicated on the Drawings to provide drainage patterns indicated on the Drawings.
+Polyisocyanurate board manufacturers / materials shall be approved in writing by roofing membrane manufacturer.

-- 1. Molded Polystyrene Insulation: Rigid, cellular, thermal insulation formed by the expansion of polystyrene resin beads or granules in a closed mold to comply with ASTM C 578 for Type indicated and as follows for tapered insulation applications. - a.
+- C. Tapered Insulation: Provide factory-tapered insulation boards fabricated to slopes and thicknesses indicated on the Drawings to provide drainage patterns indicated on the Drawings. - 1.
+Molded Polystyrene Insulation: Rigid, cellular, thermal insulation formed by the expansion of polystyrene resin beads or granules in a closed mold to comply with ASTM C 578 for Type indicated and as follows for tapered insulation applications. - a.
 Type II, 1.35-pcf minimum density, aged r-value of 4.4 and 4.0 at 40 deg and 75 deg F (4.4 deg and 23.9 deg C), respectively. - b.
 Surface-Burning Characteristics: Maximum flame-spread and smoke-developed values of 75 and 175, respectively. - c.
 Molded polystyrene board shall be Underwriters Laboratories classified (documentation required). - d.
 Provide tapered boards where indicated for sloping to drain.
-Fabricate crickets with taper and pattern as indicated on the Drawings. - e.
+Fabricate crickets with taper and pattern as indicated on the Drawings.
+Cricket slope shall be no less than 1/2-inch slope from horizontal plane. - e.
 Contractor shall field verify all conditions related to tapered insulation system installation, including dimensions, slopes, drain and scupper locations etc. - f.
 Contractor shall provide fabrication / installation drawings of tapered insulation system for Architect's review prior to fabrication. - 2.
 Polyisocyanurate Board Insulation: ASTM C 1289, Type II, Class 1, glass-fiber mat facer on both major surfaces.
-Install in multiple layers as indicated on Drawings, on flat roof structure assemblies.
-Minimum thickness 1/4-inch (6.32mm).
-A net 1/2-inch slope must be established in all areas, unless otherwise indicated on Drawings.
+Install in multiple layers with tapered insulation sandwiched between as indicated on Drawings.
+Board thickness as indicated on Drawings with thickness no less than 1/4-inch (6.32mm) at special conditions.
+A net 1/4-inch slope must be maintained with 1/2- inch slope at built-up crickets, unless otherwise indicated on Drawings.
 Significant ponding water because of incorrectly installed insulation will be resolved at the contractor's cost.
 Polyisocyanurate board manufacturers / materials shall be approved in writing by roofing membrane manufacturer. - D. Provide preformed saddles, crickets, tapered edge strips, and other insulation shapes where indicated for sloping to drain.
 Fabricate to slopes indicated.